openconfig/public/doc/controller-card_poweroff.md

 ### Scenario 2 - Power off primary CONTROLLER_CARD

-If controller-card0 is PRIMARY and controller-card1 is SECONDARY and if controller-card0 is set to config/power-admin-state = POWER_DISABLED by an operator, then controller-card0 will stay powered-on until the next reboot.
-The leaf state/power-admin-state must show as POWER_ENABLED.
-The state/last-poweroff-reason/trigger should show as USER_INITIATED.
-Also the NOS can update the leaf /state/last-poweroff-reason/details.
-The leaf state/last-poweroff-time should record the time when the card powers-off post the next reboot.
+If controller-card0 is PRIMARY and controller-card1 is SECONDARY and if controller-card0 is set to config/power-admin-state = POWER_DISABLED by an operator, then controller-card0 will stay powered-on until the next reboot. `state/power-admin-state` must show as POWER_ENABLED.
+If a reboot of the PRIMARY CONTROLLER_CARD occurs,  `state/last-poweroff-time` should record the time when the card powers-off, `state/last-poweroff-reason/trigger` should show as USER_INITIATED and `/state/last-poweroff-reason/details` may be updated.
 For example:

 When controller-card0 is PRIMARY: